mesoform/Multi-Cloud-Platform-Foundations/README.md

 state management) which Terraform offers.

+## MCCF
+MCCF is a YAML-based configuration allowing for simple mapping of platform APIs for deploying applications.
+The adapters in this repository allow users to provide MCCF to configure these foundational resources as described [above](#this-repository).
+Full details of MCCF can be found in the main [MCP repository](https://github.com/mesoform/Multi-Cloud-Platform).

 # This Repository
 This repository contains the codebase for IaaS and PaaS adapters necessary as part of a foundational platform to which MCP serverless/container workloads can be deployed to.
 For example, before a Google Cloud Run application can be deployed,